German (GERM)

 General Education: International

 Review and practice of basic language skills; increased emphasis on reading and free discussion.
-Typically Offered: Every fall.
+Typically Offered: Fall.

 General Education: International